 What are my plans once I have completed my PhD?

-I hope to continue my academic work and will be looking for fellowship employment opportunities in UK universities or abroad in the field of Education.
+I hope to continue my academic work and will be looking for employment opportunities in UK universities or abroad.

 In my research I focus on Russian-speaking immigrant children in UK state primary schools.

 As seen in other migrant children studies, initial immersion in a foreign language environment may cause difficulties engaging with the school curriculum and comprehending learning tasks.
 This can result in frustration, anxiety, linguistic barriers in classroom culture, and behavioural problems followed by low achievement.